 King Conservation District (KCD) is a local government agency in King County, WA, dedicated to promoting sustainable land and water practices.
 As a non-regulatory organization, KCD provides technical assistance, resources, and education to conserve natural resources, enhance agriculture, and promote healthy ecosystems.

-In Fall of 2025, artificial light at night scientists from the United States Geological Society Western Fisheries Research Center joined the Salmon Friendly Lakes program.
-Working with Mid Sound and KCD, the team created an Artificial Light at Night (ALAN) Community Science program aimed at residents living near Lakes Sammamish and Washington, and along the Ship Canal in Seattle, WA.
-These areas were selected for their proximity to crucial juvenile salmon habitat and migration routes, and in areas with high amounts of light pollution.
+In Fall of 2025, artificial light at night scientists from the United States Geological Society Western Fisheries Research Center began collaborating with the Salmon Friendly Lakes program.
+Working with Mid Sound and KCD, the team created an Artificial Light at Night (ALAN) Community Science program aimed at collecting ALAN data along the shorelines of Lakes Sammamish and Washington, and along the Ship Canal in Seattle, WA.
+This data will help to identify the relationship between night brightness and cloud cover during the important salmon nearshore rearing period and outmigration.

 King Conservation District and Mid Sound Fisheries Enhancement Group are driven by a shared commitment to preserve and enhance salmon-friendly lakes.
 We aim to implement sustainable land management practices that promote healthy ecosystems and support salmon habitat.
 Through coordinated efforts in education, restoration, and conservation, we seek to ensure the long-term viability of salmon populations while fostering a thriving Pacific Northwest environment for both wildlife and people in the region.